-In addition to Imperial Lord Wen Chang, there are five other gods enshrined at the Wenchanggong Temple in Taipei, and each god resides on its own altar.
-The god in the photo is one of them.
-The god in the photo is one of them.
-He is standing in the middle of the altar with a grim face and a large incense burner in front of him, and judging from the number of incense sticks standing in the burner, it seemed that the place was constantly visited by worshippers, although it happened to be deserted at the moment.
+In addition to Emperor Lord Wen Chang, there are five other deities enshrined at Wenchanggong Temple in Taipei, and each deity is seated at its own altar.
+The deity in the photo is one of them.
+The grim-faced god is seated in the center of the altar, with a large incense burner in front of him.
+The many sticks of incense seem to indicate that worshippers visit this place without interruption.

-On the wall flanking the incense burner, there were a lot of small lights.
-These were called "blessing lights" and were dedicated by worshippers.
-Each light was inscribed with the name of the person who dedicated it, and it was said that if you dedicated one, your family would be blessed as well.
-The myriad of blessing lights shone quietly and brightly in the deserted temple.
+The wall that flanks the altar is lined with small lights.
+These are called "blessing lights," and they are dedicated by visitors.
+Each light is inscribed with the name of the person who dedicated it, and it is believed that if one dedicates it, it will bring blessings to his or her family.
+The myriad of blessing lights were shining brightly in the deserted Wenchanggong Temple.

 Nov 2019 STILL LIFE TAIWAN | |